alcover/buffet/README.md

 Discards *buf*.

-- aborts if buf is an SSO with views
+- aborts if buf is an SSO with views.
-- otherwise, buf is zeroed-out, making it an empty SSO.
+- otherwise, buf is zeroed into an empty SSO.
 - if buf was a view, its target refcount is decremented.
 - if buf was the last view on a store, the store is released.

 Security:
-- being zeroed, a double-free has no ill consequence
+- the zeroing makes double-free harmless.
-- in case of aliasing (not recommended), the store checks on an OWN prevent use after free
+- the only problematic use-after-free would be of a OWN alias (not recommended), but the store management prevents stale memory access.

 ```C
 char text[] = "Le grand orchestre de Patato Valdez";